Keypoint Transformer: Solving Joint Identification in Challenging Hands and Object Interactions for Accurate 3D Pose Estimation: Abstract

 \section{Abstract}

 We propose a robust and accurate method for estimating the 3D poses of two hands in close interaction from a single color image.
 This is a very challenging problem, as large occlusions and many confusions between the joints may happen.
-Our method starts by extracting a set of potential 2D locations for the joints of both hands as extrema of a heatmap.
-We do not require that all locations correctly correspond to a joint, not that all the joints are detected.
-We use appearance and spatial encodings of these locations as input to a transformer, and leverage the attention mechanisms to sort out the correct configuration of the joints and output the 3D poses of both hands.
-Our approach thus allies the recognition power of a Transformer to the accuracy of heatmap-based methods.
-We also show it can be extended to estimate the 3D pose of an object manipulated by one or two hands.
-We evaluate our approach on the recent and challenging InterHand2.6M and HO-3D datasets.
-We obtain 17\% improvement over the baseline.
-Moreover, we introduce the first dataset made of action sequences of two hands manipulating an object fully annotated in 3D and will make it publicly available.
+State-of-the-art methods solve this problem by regressing a heatmap for each joint, which requires solving two problems simultaneously: localizing the joints \emph{and} recognizing them.
+In this work, we propose to separate these tasks by relying on a CNN to first localize joints as 2D keypoints, and on self-attention between the CNN features at these keypoints to associate them with the corresponding hand joint.
+The resulting architecture, which we call ``Keypoint Transformer'', is highly efficient as it achieves state-of-the-art performance with roughly half the number of model parameters on the InterHand2.6M dataset.
+We also show it can be easily extended to estimate the 3D pose of an object manipulated by one or two hands with high performance.
+Moreover, we created a new dataset of more than 75,000 images of two hands manipulating an object fully annotated in 3D and will make it publicly available.